dhanus/dhanus.github.io/_posts/2018-03-01-grad-school-interviews.markdown

 image:
   feature: ucsd.jpg
   teaser: ucsd.jpg
-  credit: Google Books
+  credit: UCSD
   creditlink: "https://extension.ucsd.edu"
 ---

-<p class="intro"><span class="dropcap">M</span>y undergraduate research was in [computational cognitive science](https://en.wikipedia.org/wiki/Computational_cognition), so I applied to a mix of psychology and computer science programs.
-While none of the computer science programs I applied to had interviews, so my advice is coming from (a) my interviews for psychology PhD programs, and (b) discussing interviews with friends who interviewed in [bioinformatics](https://en.wikipedia.org/wiki/Bioinformatics). </p>
+<p class="intro"><span class="dropcap">M</span>y undergraduate research was in <a href="https://en.wikipedia.org/wiki/Computational_cognition">computational cognitive science</a>, so I applied to a mix of psychology and computer science programs.
+While none of the computer science programs I applied to had interviews, so my advice is coming from (a) my interviews for psychology PhD programs, and (b) discussing interviews with friends who interviewed in <a href="2018-03-01-grad-school-interviews.markdown">bioinformatics</a>.</p>

 First, congratulations on getting an interview!
 If you've gotten an invitation to interview, that means that at least one professor probably thinks that you are a pretty good fit for their research group.